 I tried to keep up with my blog and posted at least one new post each week.
 Social media got some attention as I tried to get on at least one of the platforms each week.

-But, all in all, April and the first part of May were dismal.
+But, all in all, April and the first part of May were a dismal blogger experience.

 Did Anything Good Happen?

 Gloom and doom are not typical parts of my personality, so let’s switch gears and talk about the positives of the blogger experience for the month of April.

 For one, even with my limited posts for the month, visitors and page views for the blog held fairly steady.
 To me, that is a huge win because it means the blog has finally developed some momentum and is growing organically.

 While page views held pretty flat, the number of visitors on the site saw good growth.
 The trend also seems to be growing in visitors visiting more than one page during their visit.